cohitherewer/diana-quantlib/examples/README.md

 Then use `export/ResNet_QL_NOANNOTATION.onnx` as compilation input for TVM.

-For estimating the power-of-two quantization parameters, the example uses the 'minmax' estimator.
-However, it might be usefull to try 'meanstd' too and use whatever produces the best accuracy.
+For estimating the power-of-two quantization parameters, the example uses the `meanstd` estimator.
+However, it might be usefull to try `minmax` too and use whatever produces the best accuracy.

 ## QAT (8-bit)